Volunteers Community Partners

 Aquatic Survey (Macrophyte Survey Program)

 Curious about what the sampling process entails?
 It’s easier than you think!
-The video linked below shows what the rake toss method of sampling entails—this is the same thing that you will do (though perhaps from your dock, a pontoon, paddleboat, etc.).
-You simply throw the sampling rake into the water and identify what plants are attached when you pull it back up.
+The video linked below shows what the rake toss method of sampling entails—this is the same procedure volunteers will perform (though perhaps from a dock, a pontoon, paddleboat, or kayak).
+You simply throw the sampling rake into the water, and identify what plants and other organisms are attached when you pull it back up.

 Water Chestnut Pulls

-Water chestnut (Trapa natans) is a high priority aquatic invasive species in the Finger Lakes and we’re looking for people to help us control it.
+Water chestnut (Trapa natans) is a high priority aquatic invasive species in the Finger Lakes and we’re looking for passionate people to help us control it!
 Water chestnut can be removed by hand and is a great outdoor activity that helps protect the environment.

-During the 2022 season, we pulled over 13,000 pounds of water chestnut at 14 locations across the Finger Lakes region!
-We couldn’t have done it without all the volunteers and partners that joined us throughout the field season.
+In 2022 season, we pulled over 13,000 pounds of water chestnut at 14 locations across the Finger Lakes region; and in 2023, we removed 7,500 pounds pounds of plant material.
+This was made possible with the help of all the dedicated volunteers and partners that joined us throughout our field seasons.

-Currently, water chestnut hand pull events are planned to run through the month of July, before the plants mature and begin to reseed.
-Note that each pull starts at 9 am and lasts for about 3 hours.
+Currently, water chestnut hand pull events are planned through the end of June and the month of July, before the plants mature and begin to reseed.
+In general, each pull starts around 9 am and lasts roughly 3 hours.
 Kayaks or canoes are freely provided for all volunteers, based on registration.

-Email aslentz@hws.edu for more information on the upcoming season.
+Email AIS Program Manager Amy Slentz at aslentz@hws.edu for more information on the upcoming season.